Techsola/tfvc-migrator/Readme.md

 ```
 Usage:
-  TFVCmigrator [options] <project-collection-url> <root-path>
+  TfvcMigrator <project-collection-url> <root-path> [options]

 Arguments:
   <project-collection-url>  The URL of the Azure DevOps project collection.
   <root-path>               The source path within the TFVC repository to migrate as a Git repository.

 Options:
-  --authors <authors> (REQUIRED)             Path to an authors file with lines mapping TFVC usernames to Git authors,
+  --authors <authors> (REQUIRED)           Path to an authors file with lines mapping TFVC usernames to
-                                             e.g.: DOMAIN\John = John Doe <john@doe.com>
+                                           Git authors, e.g.: DOMAIN\John = John Doe <john@doe.com>
   --out-dir <out-dir>                      The directory path at which to create a new Git repository.
-Defaults to
-                                             the last segment in the root path under the current directory.
+                                           Defaults to the last segment in the root path under the
+                                           current directory.
   --min-changeset <min-changeset>          The changeset defining the initial commit.
+Defaults to the
+                                           first changeset under the given source path.
-Defaults to the first
+  --max-changeset <max-changeset>          The last changeset to migrate.
+Defaults to the most recent
                                            changeset under the given source path.
-  --max-changeset <max-changeset>            The last changeset to migrate.
-Defaults to the most recent changeset
-                                             under the given source path.
-  --root-path-changes <root-path-changes>    Followed by one or more arguments with the format CS1234:$/New/Path.
+  --root-path-changes <root-path-changes>  Followed by one or more arguments with the format
-                                             Changes the path that is mapped as the Git repository root to a new path
+                                           CS1234:$/New/Path.
+Changes the path that is mapped as the Git
-                                             during a specified changeset.
+                                           repository root to a new path during a specified changeset.
+  --pat <pat>                              Optional PAT, required to access TFVC repositories hosted on
+                                           Azure DevOps Services.
+If not provided Default Client
+                                           Credentials will be used, these are only suitable for
+                                           on-premise TFS/Azure DevOps Server.
   --version                                Show version information
   -?, -h, --help                           Show help and usage information
 ```